Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

-.. pymathics-hello documentation master file, created by sphinx-quickstart on Sun Nov 29 14:06:02 2020.
+f.. pymathics-hello documentation master file, created by sphinx-quickstart on Sun Nov 29 14:06:02 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.